Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

 @@@ note

-So you can see that when synthesis parameters refer to the proc's attribute map, we can use both scalar values in the form of, for example, a `DoubleObj`, but we can also use more complex objects as control signals, such as a `Grapheme` which then acts as a breakpoint function, where time zero is aligned with the starting point of the synth.
+When synthesis parameters refer to the proc's attribute map, we can use both scalar values in the form of, for example, a `DoubleObj`, but we can also use more complex objects as control signals, such as a `Grapheme` which then acts as a breakpoint function, where time zero is aligned with the starting point of the synth.